9 Best Cocktails Bars in Mexico City

 Mexico City has become internationally known for its cocktail scene, with four of its bars listed in the prestigious World's 50 Best Bars list.
-Usually cocktails of this calibre will set you back about $20 USD each in major cities, however in Mexico City, they are around half the price.
+Usually, cocktails of this calibre will set you back about $20-$25 USD in major cities, however in Mexico City, these premium cocktails go for around $12-$15 USD.

-One of my hobbies back home is creating new cocktails and making them for friends.
-It's the chemistry lab I wished I had in university, precisely putting together ingredients to make a harmonious concoction of taste and aroma.
+One of my hobbies at home is creating new cocktails to enjoy with friends.
+It's the chemistry lab I wished I had in university, precisely putting together ingredients to make a harmonious concoction of flavours and aromas.

 I made it my mission to discover as many of Mexico City's innovative cocktail bars as I could.
-After visiting all of the bars on the World's 50 Best Bars list and hanging out at hidden spots recommended by talented mixologists, I created a list of the 9 best cocktail bars in Mexico City.
-I don't list anymore bars than this, since these are the spots I believe have something unique to offer that set them apart from the rest.
+After visiting all of the bars on the World's 50 Best Bars list and hanging out at hidden spots recommended by talented mixologists, I created a list of the 14 best cocktail bars in Mexico City.

 Overview: Best cocktail bars in Mexico City